rtk-rnjn/Parrot/extra/tutorials/roadmaps/ux-design/101-behavior-change-strategies/making-users-addicted/100-nir-eyal-hook-model.md

-# Nir Eyal’s Hook Model
+# Nir Eyal's Hook Model

 The Hook Model is a concept developed by Nir Eyal, a writer and entrepreneur.
 It is a framework designed to help create habit-forming products and services by engaging users on a deeper level.
 Eyal's model is based on four key components, which are meant to encourage user interactions and repeat usage, ultimately leading to user addiction.
 These components are: